Types of Workplace Harassment (and How to Stop Them)

 Sexual Harassment

-Workplace Sexual Harassment involves unwelcome sexual advances, requests for sexual favours, or other verbal or physical conduct of a sexual nature.
+Workplace Sexual Harassment involves unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature.
 Examples include inappropriate comments, unwanted touching, or explicit messages.

 • Impact on Victims and the Workplace